pnp/List-Formatting/view-samples/date-conditional-format/README.md

-# title of the sample
+# Conditional formatting based on date

 ## Summary

 This sample applies conditional formatting to list view rows depending on the value of a DateTime field.

 ![SharePoint list with view formatted with conditional formatting](../../../../../sp-dev-docs/blob/master/docs/images/listformatting-additionalrowclass.png)

 ## Sample

 Solution|Author(s)